On the noncommutative geometry of square superpotential algebras: Impressions

-As we will see, an impression of an algebra $A$ may be useful because \begin{itemize} \item it may help determine the center of $A$; \item it may enable symplectic geometric concepts to be related to the representation theory of $A$; \item and if $A$ is noetherian and a finitely generated module over its center, then its impression explicitly determines all $A$-modules of maximal $k$-dimension, up to isomorphism. \end{itemize} Note that if $A$ is prime, noetherian, and module-finite over its center, its PI-degree equals $d$ \cite[3.1.a]{BGood} (that is, the least possible degree of a monic polynomial identity on $A$ is $2d$).
-Moreover, if $A$ is a prime (resp.\ semiprime) PI ring of minimal degree $2d$, then $A$ admits an embedding into $M_d(B) \cong \operatorname{End}_B(B^d)$ for some field $B$ (resp.\ product of fields) \cite[13.4.2]{MR}, though here we will work in the reverse direction, using similar embeddings to show that a class of algebras are prime PI rings.
+We call $(\tau,B)$ a \textit{pre-impression} of $A$ if $\phi$ is not assumed to be surjective.
+As we will see, a (pre-)impression of an algebra $A$ may be useful because \begin{itemize} \item it determines the center of $A$; \item it may enable symplectic geometric concepts to be related to the representation theory of $A$; \item if $B$ is prime and $A$ is noetherian and module-finite over its center, then its impression explicitly determines all simple $A$-modules of maximal $k$-dimension up to isomorphism. \end{itemize}